 Context

-- When I started working on it I only had ~6 months of experience working with Unity (during which I made Magplat).
+- The game was developed with Unity, but when I started working on it I only had ~6 months of experience with Unity (during which I made Magplat).

 - I did have lots of experience coding, as I’d been a data scientist for 8 years.